A Generic Numbering System based on Catalan Families of Combinatorial Objects: Related work

 \section{Related work}

-The first instance of a hereditary number system, at our best knowledge, occurs in the proof of Goodstein's theorem \cite{goodstein}, where replacement of finite numbers on a tree's branches by the ordinal $\omega$ allows him to prove that a ``hailstone sequence'', after visiting arbitrarily large numbers, eventually turns around and terminates.
+The first instance of a {\em hereditary number system} representing natural numbers as multiway trees occurs in the proof of Goodstein's theorem \cite{goodstein}, where replacement of finite numbers on a tree's branches by the ordinal $\omega$ allows him to prove that a ``hailstone sequence'', after visiting arbitrarily large numbers, eventually turns around and terminates.

 Another hereditary number system is Knuth's TCALC program \cite{tcalc} that decomposes $n=2^a+b$ with $0 \leq b<2^a$ and then recurses on $a$ and $b$ with the same decomposition.
-Given the constraint on $a$ and $b$, while hereditary, the TCALC system is not based on a bijection between $\N$ and $\N \times \N$ and therefore the representation is not canonical.
-Moreover, the literate C-program that defines it only implements successor, addition, comparison and multiplication and does not provide a constant time exponent of 2 and low complexity leftshift / rightshift operations.
+Given the constraint on $a$ and $b$, while hereditary, the TCALC system is not based on a bijection between $\N$ and $\N \times \N$ and therefore the representation is not a bijection.
+Moreover, the literate C-program that defines it only implements successor, addition, comparison and multiplication, and does not provide a constant time power of 2 and low complexity leftshift / rightshift operations.

-Conway's surreal numbers \cite{surreal} can also be seen as inductively constructed trees.
-While our focus will be on efficient large natural number arithmetic, surreal numbers model games, transfinite ordinals and generalizations of real numbers.

 Several notations for very large numbers have been invented in the past.
 Examples include Knuth's {\em up-arrow} notation \cite{knuthUp}, covering operations like the {\em tetration} (a notation for towers of exponents).
-In contrast to the tree-based natural numbers we propose in this paper, such notations are not closed under addition and multiplication, and consequently they cannot be used as a replacement for ordinary binary or decimal numbers.
+In contrast to the tree-based natural numbers we describe in this paper, such notations are not closed under addition and multiplication, and consequently they cannot be used as a replacement for ordinary binary or decimal numbers.

-This paper is an extended and generalized version of \cite{lata14} where a similar treatment of arithmetic operations is specialized to the language of balanced parentheses.
-It is also similar in purpose to \cite{sac14}, which describes a more complex hereditary number system (based on run-length encoded ``bijective base 2'' numbers, first introduced in \cite{salomaa} pp. 90-92 as ``m-adic'' numbers).
-Like in \cite{lata14} and in contrast to \cite{sac14}, we are using here the familiar binary number system, and we represent our numbers as generic members of the Catalan family \cite{stanleyEC}, rather than the more complex data structure used in \cite{sac14}.

-An emulation of Peano and conventional binary arithmetic operations in Prolog, is described in \cite{DBLP:conf/flops/KiselyovBFS08}.
-Their approach is similar as far as a symbolic representation is used.
-The key difference with our work is that our operations work on tree structures, and as such, they are not based on previously known algorithms.

-In \cite{sac12} a binary tree representation enables arithmetic operations which are simpler but limited in efficiency to a smaller set of ``sparse'' numbers.
-In \cite{synasc12a} this number representation's connexion to free algebras is explored.